Who Should Apply?

 - You wish for additional strategies to gauge the impact of your teaching work.

-- You believe in creating a safe and inclusive environment for all students in your classroom and would like to learn more tools in order to do so.
+- You believe in creating a safe and equitable environment for all students in your classroom and would like to learn more tools in order to do so.

 - You want to connect with other Teaching Artists in our community for an exchange of ideas, strategies, and perspectives.

-- You can commit to the 2021-22 TA Studio schedule, including attendance of zoom meetings, in-person classes, and completion of homework assignments outside of meeting time (about 1-2 hours per week).
+- You can commit to the 2022-23 TA Studio schedule, including attendance of Zoom meetings, completion of homework assignments (about 1-2 hours per week), and peer led cohort meetings as scheduled.

 Our aim is to be a resource for the community of teaching artists around the state.
 We are not charging tuition for this program, though we do require a commitment to full participation.